 Can I keep library materials indefinitely?

-- Patrons are encouraged to return materials in a timely fashion to the Library so others may enjoy these shared resources.
-Items not returned within 28 days of their due date will go to a “lost” status and patrons will be billed for their replacement.
-Patrons will continue to be responsible for reconciling any lost items or fees on their library account by either returning the item(s) or paying the replacement fee.
+No. Items not returned within 28 days of their due date will go to a “lost” status and patrons will be billed for their replacement.
+Patrons will continue to be responsible for reconciling any lost items or fees on their library account by either returning the item(s) or paying the replacement fee + $2.00 processing fee.
 Patrons with a billed status over $10 on their library account fall out of good standing.

 Is there any way I can avoid paying a fine for a lost or damaged item?